AmanLonare/Debezium-CDC-MySQL/README.md

 ["inventory-connector"]
 ```

 We will use a CommandLine tool [kafkacat] for interacting with Kafka brokers.
-Before using kafkacat, you show know the network in which your containers are running.
-Docker compose command will vreate a default network for you where all the containers are running together.
+Before using kafkacat, you should know the network in which your containers are running.
+Docker compose command will create a default network for you where all the containers are running together.
 In my case the name of the default network is "debezium-cdc-mysql_default".

 ```sh
 $ docker network ls